-6. Regulatory measures relating to physical infrastructure access for incentivizing VHCNs rollout
+5. Regulatory measures relating to physical infrastructure access for incentivizing VHCNs rollout

-This section examines NRAs' experiences of the two regulatory approaches, asymmetric and symmetric, to PIA in the rollout of VHCNs.
-The former is the regulated access of telco operators designated with SMP, typically the fixed line incumbent(s) that will generally have the most extensive nationwide telco infrastructure, for alternative operators to use in their deployment of fibre as part of the expansion of their own networks.
-This is covered in section 6.1.
-The latter covers the regulated access to all infrastructure, both telco and non-telco, for the use of all network rollout and is not limited to operators designated with SMP.
-This is discussed in section 6.2.
-Finally, section 6.3. provides some further insights into how NRAs view the interplay between symmetric and asymmetric regulation to achieve the general connectivity goal related to fibre deployment.
+This chapter firstly examines NRAs' experiences with the two regulatory approaches, asymmetric and symmetric, to PIA in the rollout of VHCNs.
+The asymmetric regulation concerns regulated access of telco operators designated with SMP, typically the fixed line incumbent(s) that will generally have the most extensive nationwide telco infrastructure network, that alternative operators may seek access to while deploying fibre as part of the expansion of their own networks.
+The experience with the asymmetric approach is covered in section 5.1.
+The symmetric regulatory approach covers regulated access to all infrastructure, both telco and non-telco, for the use of all network rollout and, as such, is not limited to operators designated with SMP.
+Depending on the PI, symmetric access obligations could have been imposed either according to the EECC's provisions (Art.
+61) or under the BCRD.
+Such experience is evidenced in section 5.2.
+Finally, section 5.3 provides some further insights into how NRAs view the interplay between symmetric and asymmetric regulation to achieve the general connectivity goal related to fibre deployment.

-6.1.
+5.1.
 Asymmetric regulation